felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 // Source: https://reactrouter.com/en/main/route/loader
 ```

-By using loaders ***it's possible to retrieve data from anywhere like external services, and make it available to the component being rendered in this loaders route***.
+By using loaders it's possible to retrieve data from anywhere like external services, and make it available to the component being rendered in this loaders route.

 ```ts
 function loader({ request }) {